WhiskyTangoFawks/LunarFalloutPlus/README.md

 - AWKCR - Yes, this is an AWKCR-free modlist.
 Gunmetal Faction Distribution does have an ArmorKeywords dummy plugin it uses for some keywords, but it does not include any of the bloat or unexpected features of the full AWKCR mod.
 - CBBE- I find barbie doll proportions unimmersive.
 Women don't look look like that in real life.
 - Thuggysmurf (Depravity, Outcasts and Remnants, etc)- The quality of the work on these mods is incredible, but they are massively let down by the writing and choice to include adolecent jokes.
 I personally find a lot of it cringeworthy and unimmersive.
 A mod that adds a dildo as a weapon and has a bunch of female NPCs in skimpy sexy corsets isn't one I personally want in my load order.
 - Settler of the Commonwealth- Great mod, all the people constantly asking if you have work is a bit ridiculous.
 SS2 does a better job of integrating custom settlers into the game, and in my testing I found that running both you were running into too many people who wanted work.
+If anyone knows how to add these to the recruitment list, instead of having them spawn in the world, hit me up.